HACKSSENTIAL RULES ~ CHAPTER V

 When an ARC is required, the GM evaluates any element that may affect the situation; the sum of all these elements (playing either a positive or a negative factor) is the factor called ‘Other adjustments’ in the ARC.

-The modifier of ‘Other adjustments’ is a value either positive or negative resulting by three main drivers: advantages/disadvantages of the situation (see below), difference in size (see Size), other specific rules.
+The modifier of ‘Other adjustments’ is a value either positive or negative determined by three main drivers: advantages/disadvantages of the situation (see below), difference in size (see VIII.1), and other specific rules.

 The calculation of the ‘advantages/ disadvantages’ modifier is the result of a +1 per single advantage and of a -1 per single disadvantage.
 These stack, and the final modifier is the result of all factors combined.
 These should support narrative clarity to represent situational reality.